Continental Divide Trail: Route

 The Continental Divide Trail closely follows the Continental Divide, but has a large number of approved alternate routes, some of which are more utilized than the official trail.
+The official trail is called the "Red Line."
+Alternates are called by other colors such as "Blue Line" or "Orange Line."
 The trail is incomplete in a few sections, especially in New Mexico, which requires walking on roads.
 Ninety-five percent of the trail is located on public land, including National Parks, National Forests, and land managed by the Bureau of Land Management.
 There are few facilities along the trail itself, and it is usually necessary for the hiker to leave the trail to resupply or find lodging.

 Seventy percent (2,170 miles) of the trail is through land managed by the U.S. Forest Service.
 The Bureau of Land Management manages 12% or 372 miles of the trail, the National Park Service manages 10% or 310 miles, and state and private lands total 8% or 248 miles.